Akash-376/Electricity-Corporation-Management-System/README.md

 - Open this repository with STS (Spring Tool Suit).

 ## Step 3
-- Go into dbdetails.properties file inside the src folder and change the username and password according to your MySql username and password.
+- Go into <b>dbdetails.properties</b> file inside the <b>src</b> folder and change the username and password according to your MySql username and password.

 ## Step 4
 - Open your MySql Command Line Client.